 - A grant award does not exceed 30% of the recipient's annual operating budget.

-The general assembly is required to appropriate $35 million from the economic recovery and relief cash fund to the division for the purposes of the grant program.
-The regional access partners are required to award the grants for the purposes of the grant program on or before December 30, 2024 and recipients of the grants are required to expend all grant money by December 30, 2026 .
-The bill specifies that the division and any person that receives money from the division, including a regional access partner, shall comply with the compliance, reporting, record-keeping, and program evaluation requirements established in current law by the office of state planning and budgeting and the state controller.
+The act appropriates $35 million from the economic recovery and relief cash fund to the division for the purposes of the grant program.
+The regional access partners are required to award the grants for the purposes of the grant program on or before December 30, 2024, and recipients of the grants are required to expend all grant money by December 30, 2026.
+The division and any person that receives money from the division, including a regional access partner, is required to comply with the compliance, reporting, record-keeping, and program evaluation requirements established by the office of state planning and budgeting and the state controller.

 (Note: This summary applies to this bill as enacted.)